We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 But, which battle is this?

-Unfortunately, people have spent a lot of time trying to make 12 and 13 about the coming of the Antichrist – when he captures Jerusalem the first time.
-The biggest reason why this cannot be true is that the attack on Jerusalem fails to succeed.
+Unfortunately, people have spent a lot of time trying to make 12 and 13 about the coming of the Antichrist – when he captures Jerusalem after his second invasion of Israel.
+But, that just cannot be true.
+For instance, during Gog and Magog, the attack on Jerusalem fails to succeed.
 Vehicles are neutralized.
 The generals of Israel ‘burn up’ those around Jerusalem.
-And then… the Lord fights for Israel.
+And then… the Lord gives the residents of Jerusalem the ability to defeat their enemies.

 We could argue over the other details in Zechariah 12 and 13, but there’s just no way that those two chapters could be describing the capture of Jerusalem by the Antichrist.

 I struggled with Zechariah 14 for a long time, partly because the translators did such a bad job of rendering the Hebrew into English.
-But, once God finally opened my eyes, there can be no question about what chapter 14 is talking about.
+But, once God finally opened my eyes, there was no question about what chapter 14 talked about.

 Zechariah 14 is clearly about Armageddon.